 - A Service Plan will be developed based on the needs described, and could include Behavior, Speech and Language, and/or Occupational Therapy services.

-- Services can be provided by Therapists consulting directly to parents/guardians or through a service delivery model that includes an in-home aide to help support caregivers with the goals for their child.
+- Services can be provided by therapists consulting directly to parents/guardians or through a service delivery model that may include an in-home aide to help support caregivers with the goals for their child.

 Where does KCC provide services?

 Services are provided to Lethbridge and across Southern Alberta.
 We provide services in homes, schools and community settings.
 Individuals learn best in their natural environment and KCC is committed to provide support in those natural settings.
 KCC has been in operation since July 2008.

 Services are funded through Government Departments (Family Supports for Children with Disabilities, Southern Alberta Family and Child Services), School Divisions, or individual private insurance.
 Individuals also pay on a fee for service basis.

 If I receive government funding for support from KCC, who will work with my family member(s)?